LamiaaIbrahim/orderat/README.md

 Ordarat is a food ordering app built with React to enhance my skills and showcase my progress as a React js developer.

 ## Features
-- Browse menu from different restaurants
+- Browse menu from one restaurant
 - Add items to the cart
 - View cart and make changes to the order
-- Place order and track delivery status

 ## Tech Stack
 - React